-- calculations can be based on population estimates based on the 2011 Census, which are due for publication in June/July 2013. - It is anticipated that the HLE estimates based on self-assessed health from the 2011 Census (i.e. HLE by NHS board, Community Health Partnership, deprivation decile and urban rural classification) will be published in 2014.
+- The last major update of this section was completed in December 2013.
+It included 2012 HLE estimates for Scotland. - The next major update is due to be carried out in Spring 2014 (including deprivation quintiles and deciles). - It is anticipated that the HLE estimates based on self-assessed health from the 2011 Census (i.e. HLE by NHS board, Community Health Partnership, deprivation decile and urban rural classification) will be published in Autumn 2014.
 Please note that, as for the HLE results for Scotland and deprivation quintiles, estimates for these geographies will also be lower due to the methodological change, and there will be a discontinuity in time trends between the 2001 and 2011 Censuses.